-- Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams as long as you get them from a network provider - Flu shots, COVID-19 vaccinations, Hepatitis B vaccinations, and pneumonia vaccinations as long as you get them from a network provider - Emergency services from network providers or from out-of-network providers
+- Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams as long as you get them from a network provider - Flu shots, COVID-19 vaccinations, Hepatitis B vaccinations, and pneumonia vaccinations as long as you get them from a network provider - Emergency services from network providers or from out-of-network providers - Urgently needed services from network providers or from out-of-network providers when network providers are temporarily unavailable or inaccessible, e.g., when you are temporarily outside of the plan's service area

-- Urgently needed services from network providers or from out-of-network providers when network providers are temporarily unavailable or inaccessible (e.g., when you are temporarily outside of the plan's service area) - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
+- Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
 (If possible, please call Customer Care before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away.
 Phone numbers for Customer Care are printed on the back cover of this booklet.) - All covered preventive services from network providers.
-These services are indicated in the Chapter 4 Medical Benefits Chart with an 🍬. - Any other covered services from network providers - Supplemental Benefits covered by the plan.
-These services are indicated in the Chapter 4 Medical Benefits Chart with an asterisk (\)
+These services are indicated in the Chapter 4 Medical benefits chart with an - Supplemental Benefits covered by the plan.
+These services are indicated in the Chapter 4 Medical Benefits Chart with an asterisk (\).